mui/base-ui/docs/data/base/components/field/field.md

 ### Realtime validation

 The `validateOnChange` prop reports the control's validity state on every `change` event instead of only on commit (blur).
-This enables realtime validation as the user types or interacts with the field's control.
+This enables realtime validation as the user types or interacts with the field's control:

 ```jsx
 <Field.Root validateOnChange>
 ```

-This mechanism can also be debounced, useful for async realtime validation:
+This mechanism can also be debounced, useful for async realtime validation to avoid firing a network request on every keystroke:

 ```jsx
 <Field.Root validateOnChange validateDebounceMs={500}>